encryptme/private-end-points/README.rst

 ~~~~~~~~

 The first step is to register your server with your team.
 To do this, you will
-need your Cloak account email and password.
+need your Encrypt.me account email and password.
 Because teams can have multiple
 targets (representing subsets of your servers), you'll also need a target
 identifier from your team dashboard.